To enlarge the map, please click on the box in the left upper corner! The larger map will open in a new page.

 Yesterday, June 28th, I left Leukerbad by bus for Leuk, in order to take the train to Gampel/Steg.
 There is the start of Stage R98.
 Again the weather was splendid.
 It was a short walk from the railway station Gampel/Steg to the starting point of the Stage.
 Immediately there was a clear difference between the type of rocks on both sides of the valley through which the small river Lonza flows towards the Rhône: the eastern side, into the direction of Lötschberg, has much sharper points and more forests than the westerns side, towards Leuk, where the rocks are barren.

 At first the trail ascends steeply and passes several Bildstöcke, wayside shrines along the road with a statue of a saint.
 In this case it is the so-called “Rosenkranzweg zu den Spitzen Steinen” (the Road of the Rosary to the sharp stones), which was initiated by the Gampel religious community to the occasion of the 700th anniversary of the Swiss Confederation (1291‒1991).
 The road seamed with the small chapels leads to a small Capel with the name “Chapel “zu den Spitzen Steinen”.
 The building is not very old.
 On January 25th 1946 especially Sierre, about 30 km from Gampel/Steg as the crow flies, was hit by an earthquake of 6.1 on the Richter scale.
 This quake also caused huge damage in Gampel: the Chapel “zu den Spitzen Steinen” had been damaged to an extent that it had to be completely rebuilt.
-The interior of the Chapel is special: according to the website of the parish the altar piece with the picture of Mother of God with the Rosary and the Child Jesus dates back to the late 17th or early 18th century and is contributed to the Italian painter Rubiato.
+The interior of the Chapel is special: the altar piece with the picture of Mother of God with the Rosary and the Child Jesus supposedly dates back to the late 17th or early 18th century and is contributed to the Italian painter Rubiato.
 The views around the chapel are phenomenal; the lime tree gives a lot of shade.
 On the little shrine for the ceremonial candles which is outside under the lime tree, a nice saying is written: “Immer wenn Du denkst es geht nicht mehr, kommt von irgendwo ein Lichtlein her!”
 (Each time you think that you can’t go on, from somewhere a small light appears!).

 At the beginning the trail follows Stage 2 of the Walliser Sonnenweg (“Valaisan Sun Trail”, Trail nr.
 61), which actually runs into the opposite direction: from Leukerbad to Gampel/Steg.
 A few kilometres after the Chapel “zu den Spitzen Steinen” the Via Alpina continues into the direction of Bratsch, while the Sonnenweg still goes up further onto the mountain slope.
 The area is dry and barren; towards noon the temperature is rising considerably.
 It is a beautiful hike with at all times wonderful views into the Rhône Valley.